Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): Oze Design

-\textbf{Local Ordering: } Oze executes a transaction while reading committed versions and writing new ones in the thread-local area.
-When reading, the transaction selects the latest committed version from the version list sorted by the serialization order, and the read-from edge is added to the graph.
-If the graph is still acyclic (i.e., serializable), the transaction proceeds to the next step.
-If the graph has a cycle, then it selects and checks an older version until it finds a version without making a cycle.
-The transaction adds anti-de\-pen\-den\-cy edges from itself to the writers of newer versions than the selected one.
-When writing, the transaction only puts the new version of the record in the local write set to reduce unnecessary interferences on the records and the graph.
-Only the reads-from relationship is reflected on the graph in the local ordering phase.
-At this point, the order is partially and tentatively determined; selecting version orders is deferred to the global ordering phase.
+Figure~\ref{fig:protocol} shows an overview of the Oze protocol.
+Oze executes a transaction while reading committed versions and writing new ones in the thread-local storage.
+When reading a record $x$, the transaction selects the latest version from the version list sorted by the serialization order, and a \textit{wr}-dependency edge is added to the record-local graph of $x$.
+If the graph is acyclic (i.e., serializable), the transaction adds the version to the local read set.
+If the graph is cyclic, then it finds an older version that does not create a cycle.
+In such a case, the transaction adds \textit{rw}-dependency edges, which are from the transaction to the writers of the versions newer than the selected one into the record-local graph.

-\textbf{Global Ordering: } In the global ordering phase of Oze, a transaction determines version orders that can guarantee serializability.
-This phase is performed after accepting a commit request or finishing the execution of transaction logic.
-The transaction selects a version order for each record in the write set and adds a corresponding edge.
-As mentioned in Section~\ref{sec:order-based-cc}, the transaction first tries the postposing version order, and if it makes a cycle, it tries preposing by order forwarding.
-After confirming there is no cycle, it adds a pending version (that cannot be read at this point) to the record while maintaining the serialization order.
-If the version orders can be determined while keeping the graph acyclic for all write records, the transaction proceeds to the finalizing phase for committing.
+When writing a record $x$, the transaction only adds the new version of the record in the local write set.